- Family Considerations

 Nordic Watchdog and Herder sub-group: Nordic watchdogs can be the perfect dog for someone who wants a watchdog but still wants a dog who loves everyone.
 They are not a big dog, and very loving, but extremely alert, so their ability as a watchdog really comes in the form of keeping watch, rather than protection.
 Nordic watchdogs would be great in an active family.
 They are playful, and love to exercise.
 Nordic watchdogs are a special breed, but not very common, especially in the Americas.

-Pulis for sale or adoption
+Pulis for adoption